phorton1/Arduino-teensyExpression/hardware/readme.md

 I didn't take any pictures, or keep any detailed design description of the Rotary Encoder board I threw together.
 So I would have to open the box up and disassmble it to present it properly.

-TODO: Open up the friggin box and take pictures of the rotary controler board.

 I am not using the momentary switches on the rotary encoders.
 They were kind of an afterthought, and I had no more pins available on